-My name is Jein Park and I am the Chief of Staff for MUNUC 31.
+My name is Dan Rowe and I am the Chief of Staff for MUNUC 33.
 We are really excited that you are interested in joining MUNUC, and we look forward to seeing you at our recruitment events and meetings.

-Below you will find additional information about MUNUC, our first meetings, and our application.
-If you have any questions or would like to learn more about ways to get involved, please feel free to contact firstname.lastname@example.org.
+Below you will find additional information about MUNUC: our mission, our programs, and how to join us.
+If you have any questions or would like to learn more about ways to get involved, please feel free to contact me at email@example.com.

 The Model United Nations of the University of Chicago (MUNUC) is an international affairs and education-centered RSO on campus.
-Now in our 30th year, we host an annual conference for 2,800 high-school delegates and 320 advisors at the Palmer House Hilton in downtown Chicago.
+Now in our 33rd year, we host an annual conference for more than 3000 high-school delegates and 320 faculty advisors at the Palmer House Hilton in downtown Chicago.